micromata/generator-baumeister/app/templates/_README.md

 You should write your commit messages with this [conventions](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md) in mind.

-See the last commits of Bootstrap Kickstart for some real life commit messages: https://github.com/micromata/baumeister/commits
+See the last [commits](https://github.com/micromata/baumeister/commits) of Baumeister for some real life commit messages.

 #### Short summary of the conventions